opensearch-project/documentation-website/_ml-commons-plugin/api.md

 For more information, see [Model access control]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-access-control/).

-## Train model
+## Training the model

-The train operation trains a model based on a selected algorithm.
+The train API operation trains a model based on a selected algorithm.
 Training can occur both synchronously and asynchronously.

 ### Request